The component structure of dense random subgraphs of the hypercube: Introduction

 We denote the number of vertices in a graph $G$ by $v(G)$, and call this the \emph{size} of $G$; and denote the number of edges by $e(G)$.
 In $Q_p$, we order the components by size (where components having the same size are ordered say by the position of the `smallest' vertex of each component in some canonical ordering of the vertices).
-Denote the $j$-th component by $\cL_j$ and let $L_j=v(\cL_j)$, the size of $\cL_j$.
+Denote the $j$-th component by $\cL_j$ and let $L_j=v(\cL_j)$ be the size of $\cL_j$ (where $\cL_j =\emptyset$ and $L_j=0$ if $G$ has less than $j$ components).
 The \emph{giant} component is $\cL_1$.
 The \emph{fragment} $\cZ$ is the graph formed by all the components other than $\cL_1$, and we let $Z=v(\cZ) = 2^d - L_1$.
 Let $X_t$ denote the number of components of $Q_p$ of size $t$, and let $\mu_t= \Ex[X_t]$.
-Let $X = \sum_{t \geq 1} X_t$, the total number of components of $Q_p$.
+Let $X = \sum_{t \geq 1} X_t$ be the total number of components of $Q_p$.
 Finally let $q=1-p$.

 Observe that $\mu_1=(2q)^d$; and that $\mu_1 \to \infty$ as $d \to \infty$, since $2q>1$.
 The quantity $\M$ defined by